BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Empirical Evaluation

 \subsection{Exp-I: ABSA}

-During the evaluation with ABSA task, we follow the task's description \cite{pontiki2014semeval} and the comparative methods \cite{sun2019utilizing,wu2020context}.
+During the evaluation with the ABSA task, we follow the task's description \cite{pontiki2014semeval} and the comparative methods \cite{sun2019utilizing,wu2020context}.
 For aspect categorization, we report Precision, Recall, and F1 scores.
-For aspect-based sentiment classification, we report the accuracy metrics for three different evaluations: binary classification (i.e., negative or positive), 3-class classification (i.e., negative, neutral or positive) and 4-class classification (i.e., negative, neutral, positive or conflict).
+For aspect-based sentiment classification, we report the accuracy metrics for three different evaluations: binary classification { (i.e., negative or positive)}, 3-class classification { (i.e., negative, neutral, or positive)}, and 4-class classification { (i.e., negative, neutral, positive, or conflict)}.
+We compare our solution to the systems that achieved the best performance in the SemEval competition and the BERT-based state-of-the-art solutions: